 How That’s Different To American Breeding

-In America, German Shepherds are more likely to be bred with the show bench in mind.
+In America, German Shepherd breeders tend to have the show bench in mind.

-This has changed the way they look in quite specific ways, which we’ll come to in a moment.
+This has changed the way they look in quite specific ways.
+But we’ll come to this in a moment.

-And it means that breeders aren’t obliged to place the same amount of priority on temperament, since dogs in the AKC show ring don’t have to prove as much in terms of working ability.
+And it means that breeders don’t have to place the same amount of priority on temperament, since dogs in the AKC show ring don’t have to prove as much in terms of working ability.

-Compared to the SV’s approach, you can see how European and American GSDs have taken somewhat different directions, so that eventually they have become two distinct types of German Shepherd.
+Compared to the SV’s approach, you can see how European and American GSDs have taken somewhat different directions.
+So over time they have become two distinct types of German Shepherd.

 European German Shepherd Temperament